CPMCA Tours Japan to Study Climate Change Policies with Bi-Partisan California Delegation

 “Japan’s bullet train has marveled us all since it was first unveiled in the 1960s,” Hansen said.
 “With California still striving to connect the state’s northern, central, and southern regions by high speed rail, our study tour will allow state leaders to learn from the very best in the world as we consider what must be done for California to secure its own transportation future.”

-While in Tokyo, the delegation will also explore how Japan has provided a steady supply of affordable housing for its residents.
+While in Tokyo, the delegation also explored how Japan has provided a steady supply of affordable housing for its residents.
 Tokyo, the world’s largest metropolitan area, is outpacing San Francisco and Los Angeles in the construction of new housing units and has maintained an average housing cost that is 70 percent lower than California’s.

 “Tokyo and Japan seem to have the right recipe for supporting smart growth that manages to curb housing costs while balancing community concerns.”
 Hansen said.
 “California remains in desperate need of housing relief, and we look forward to understanding how Japan has blended public investments, zoning laws, and streamlined permitting to sustain a functioning affordable housing marketplace.”